Omaha Commercial Business Injury Attorneys

 Amusement parks can be a lot of fun for the whole family.
 Unfortunately, with so many things going on, there are a lot of opportunities for people to get hurt.
 Oversight is often lacking at amusements parks, and temporary and traveling parks are staffed by people who are constantly moving from one site to another, making it hard for local authorities to monitor dangerous or unscrupulous activities.

-It's impossible to know how many accidents actually occur at amusement parks in Nebraska because data at fixed-site amusement parks is self-reported, and information about accidents at traveling parks isn’t collected at all.
+It's impossible to know how many accidents occur at amusement parks in Nebraska because data at fixed-site amusement parks is self-reported, and information about accidents at traveling parks isn’t collected at all.

 To keep you and you family safe, be alert for the following types of accidents that can occur at theme parks: